 Olympic Zeus

-Able to work as an offshore support vessel, and has a large crane for performing heavy subsea jobs and to serve as an anchor handling vessel.
-Equipped with a hybrid configuration of power plant serving two main propellers, one retractable thruster forward, two side tunnel thrusters forward and two aft.
+Able to work as an anchor handling vessel and as an offshore support vessel, with a large 250t crane for performing heavy subsea construction & installation jobs.
+It is equipped with a hybrid configuration of power plants, with two main propellers, one retractable thruster forward, two side tunnel thrusters forward, and two aft.

 Owned By